The Complete Guide to IoT Security and What Every Business Owner Needs to Know

 As i-SCOOP shows, “In 2020 the number of IoT endpoints is forecasted to reach 5.8 billion endpoints, as mentioned a 21% increase from 2019. […] The fastest-growing segments in terms of IoT endpoints installed base: building automation, automotive and healthcare.
 The second-largest user of IoT endpoints is physical security, says Peter Middleton.
 Here building intruder detection and indoor surveillance use cases will drive volume.”
-Other industries use as well this kind of technology, so this growth tendency only underscores the importance of IoT security for business.
+Other industries use this kind of technology as well, so this growth tendency only underscores the importance of IoT security for business.

 The major benefits of IoT secure devices for your business are the following: